-FLM relies on Python and ArcGIS to work.
-Make sure you have the latest version of ArcGIS installed.
-This installation normally includes a version of Python (2.7 or 3).
+FLM relies on Python and ArcGIS Pro to work.
+Make sure you have the latest version of ArcGIS Pro installed.

 Make sure you have a valid ArcGIS license as well as the spatial analyst extension.
 You should be able to import arcpy in any Python console without an error message.